McDougall Orphanage and Morley Residential School Timeline

 A root cellar and utility building are erected.

-A student sets fire to the school but causes little damage; he is strapped and sent to
+A child sets fire to the school but causes little damage; he is strapped and sent to Edmonton Residential School.

 Children attend classes in the church building.

-A two-room classroom block is opened, with attendance by both residential and day students.
+A two-room classroom block is opened, with attendance by both residential and day school children.

 An addition to the barn/stable is built.

-Wash basins are installed for students with trachoma.
+Wash basins are installed for children with trachoma.

 The school is overcrowded; five girls are housed in the principal’s residence.